 However, making the switch to biodegradable materials is not without its challenges.
 Manufacturers must adapt their production processes and formulations to ensure quality and durability.
 Research and development in this area are crucial, but the benefits for both the planet and the bottom line can be significant.

-Looking ahead, several trends are poised to shape the future of injection moulding in the UK, particularly concerning sustainability.
+Looking ahead, several trends are poised to shape the future of injection moulding in the UK, particularly concerning sustainable manufacturing.
 One significant trend is the rise of automation and smart manufacturing.
-By integrating advanced technologies such as IoT and AI, manufacturers can enhance efficiency and minimize waste, paving the way for more sustainable production methods.
+By integrating advanced technologies such as IoT and AI, manufacturers can enhance efficiency and minimise waste, paving the way for more sustainable production methods.

 Additionally, the push for circular manufacturing—a system focused on maintaining resources within the economy for as long as possible—is becoming more prominent.
 This shift will likely encourage more businesses to recycle and reuse materials actively, reducing waste and reliance on new resources.